Hello,

 Whether gasoline or diesel, the engines are polycarburants-polycomburants!
 Diversity can carry a richer fuel or oxidant. a "simple" reactor, little in my opinion, crack the molecule water!
 By cons the diesel, it seems more accessible!

-And also by the admission of air it is much easier to pass anything.
+And also :D by the admission of air it is much easier to pass anything.
 Many unwanted or used liquid can have interesting properties for combustion, once spent in the reactor!

 So, is doping plural or not ???